 In some cases, yes, but it depends on your dermatologist who determines the safety and efficacy of a drug only after a comprehensive consultation.
 Taking strong dose of medication to counteract acne during pregnancy may be dangerous and harmful to the baby.
 Several complications can occur to the foetus if you try to treat your acne with high dose drugs, during the 9-month period.
 But there are certain medicines which are rated safe for pregnancy by the American Academy of Paediatrics.
 These include antibiotics like azithromycin and clarithromycin are considered safe during pregnancy.
 Other antibiotics like Doxycycline, Minocycline and Tetracycline must be stopped by 15th week of pregnancy to prevent birth defects

 Acne Medicines To Avoid During Pregnancy

 There are certain medicines for treating acne which must never be taken while you are pregnant.
-These include isotretinoin, tazarotene, adapaline and spironolactone.
+These include isotretinoin, tazarotene, adapalene and spironolactone.
 As these drugs may cause severe birth defects.
 Some other drugs to avoid during pregnancy include minocycline, doxycycline, etc. as they cause teeth and bone abnormalities in the child.
 Additional hormonal therapies are classified as highly dangerous for the foetus.
 They can cause miscarriage, birth defects, shrink bone density, etc.

 Pregnancy and acne are extremely popular and they may just be temporary until your postpartum phase.
-But chances are that acne during pregnancy hurt you and cause even more stress.
+But chances are that acne while pregnant hurt you and cause even more stress.
 Visit your dermatologist and understand your options, be sure to maintain proper hygiene to prevent further proliferation of existing acne.